 Tiger Woods & Michael Phelps

-(All From the Pre-Smartphone Era)
+(All born in the Pre-Smartphone Analog Era)

 After many hours and even months of contemplating the current music industry I found the solution that would certainly be accomplished and bring back billions of dollars to the record companies and artists.